/ Mineola Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a permanent disability, you may be able to receive ongoing financial support under Texas law.
-These entitlements are designed to account for the lasting impact of your injury on your ability to work.
+If your on-the-job injury causes a lasting condition, you may be able to receive additional benefits under Texas law.
+These benefits are designed to account for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: